 HMOs offer health care for participants and their families through a limited network of health care providers.
 For more information visit the sections below.

 HMOs require that participants receive all medical care exclusively from the HMO's network of providers in order for them to receive benefits.
-When a participant enrolls in an HMO, he or she, as well as his or her covered dependents, may need to select a primary care physician (PCP).
-This PCP would then provide all routine medical care and will refer the participant to a network specialist whenever he or she needs specialty care.
+Participants would visit their Primary Care Physician (PCP) for all routine medical care and the PCP will refer the participant to a network specialist whenever he or she needs specialty care.

 If a participant receives medical care without going through his or her PCP first, or if the participant's care is not authorized by the plan, the HMO may not pay any benefits, and the participant will pay the full cost of any out-of-network or unauthorized care.
 For most plans, emergency care received out-of-network or unauthorized by the plan will generally be covered.

-For more information about how a specific HMO works and what payments are required, participants should refer to their evidence of coverage booklet.
+For more information about how a specific plan works and what payments are required, participants should refer to their evidence of coverage booklet.

 Generally, HMOs cover preventive, wellness, emergency, surgical, and hospital services.

-For a complete list of what is covered by an HMO, participants should refer to the HMO's Evidence of Coverage.
+For a complete list of what is covered by Kaiser, participants should refer to the Evidence of Coverage.